 Free Image Websites (WARNING)

-Another thing to watch out for is that photos you find in Google are not free to use on your website.
+Photos you find in Google are not free to use on your website.
 You cannot download and re-upload them to your affiliate site, no matter what, even if you give attribution.
-You have to search for a specific type of photos using the advanced search feature.
+Many people do it, but that doesn’t mean it’s what you should do.

-The problem with those, and many of the popular free photo websites is that you can't be sure the person uploading the images actually has the right to do so.
+In addition, the problem with many of the popular free stock photo websites is that you can’t be sure the person uploading the images actually has the right to do so.
 I can download a stock image then upload to Google and change the rights.
 How would you know?
 The law is a grey area, but from what I understand, you can still be on the hook if you use those images.

-Don't freak out – I think it's totally fine to use those sites, especially for beginners.
-99% of the time you won't have issues, even if you outright steal images.
-The web is vast and it's hard to crack down on this stuff.
-That being said, if you do use images in a way you're not supposed to, it could mean you get a DMCA takedown (taking your site offline until you delete the image), or you could even get sued and have a big legal bill defending yourself in court.
+99% of the time you won’t have issues though, so I think it’s fine to use these websites.
+I’ve used them in the past, and still use them in a pinch.
+That being said, if you do use images in a way you’re not supposed to, it could mean you get a DMCA takedown (taking your site offline until you delete the image), or you could even get sued and have a big legal bill defending yourself in court.

 It rarely happens, but it does.
 That’s why I pay for stock images and use original images as much as possible.